Here are some issues that continue to give us grief:

 Residential Projects - Exemption

-- If you have a residential project that includes a renovation, alteration, or fire-rebuild of residential dwelling units, and does not include any common areas that are available to the general public or employees (such as a leasing or sales office), then the project is exempt under Administrative Rule Section 68.30 (4) Residential Facilities and should not be registered with the TDLR.
-If the local building permit authority is requiring a TABS number for an exempted project please print out the above administrative rule section and present it to the permit authority.
+- If you have a residential project that includes a renovation, alteration, or fire-rebuild of residential dwelling units and does not include any common areas that are available to the general public or employees (such as a leasing or sales office), then the project is exempt under Administrative Rule Section 68.30 (4) Residential Facilities and should not be registered with the TDLR.
+If the local building permit authority requires a TABS number for an exempted project please print out the above administrative rule section and present it to the permit authority.
 If the project includes a leasing or sales office then that portion of the overall project will be subject to review and inspection.
 To determine the fees for this type of project for project registration purposes, utilize only the cost of the clubhouse or leasing office, the surrounding hardscaped areas, public parking areas, and accessible route (if provided) to the public right-of-way.
 Do not use the cost of the entire project.
 If possible, drawings that are submitted for plan review should only be of these public areas.
-Remember, even though there may be an exemption under the TDLR rules, the HUD Fair Housing Accessibility Guidelines may be applicable to the project and may require a separate review as part of due diligence.
+Remember, even though there may be an exemption under the TDLR rules, the HUD Fair Housing Accessibility Guidelines may apply to the project and may require a separate review as part of your due diligence.
+We do not perform plan reviews for Fair Housing compliance.

 DESIGN AND CONSTRUCTION